splunk/splunk-connect-for-kubernetes/README.md

 * An HEC token.
 See the following topics for more information:
   * http://docs.splunk.com/Documentation/Splunk/7.2.4/Data/UsetheHTTPEventCollector
   * http://docs.splunk.com/Documentation/Splunk/7.2.4/Data/ScaleHTTPEventCollector
-* You should be familiar with your Kubernetes configuration and know where your log info is collected in Kubernetes.
+* You should be familiar with your Kubernetes configuration and know where your log information is collected in your Kubernetes deployment.
-* You must have administrator access to your Kubernetes cluster.
+* Administrator access to your Kubernetes cluster.
-* To install using Helm (recommended), make sure you are running Helm in your Kubernetes configuration.
-See https://github.com/kubernetes/helm
+* To install using Helm (best practice), verify you are running Helm in your Kubernetes configuration.
+See https://github.com/kubernetes/helm for more information.
-* Have a minimum of two Splunk indexes ready to collect the log data, one for both logs and Kubernetes objects, and one for metrics.
-You can also create separate indexes for logs and objects, in which case you will need three Splunk indexes.
+* A minimum of two Splunk platform indexes ready to collect the log data.
+One for both logs and Kubernetes objects, and one for metrics.
+You can also create separate indexes for logs and objects, but you will need three Splunk platform indexes.

 ## Before you begin
 Splunk Connect for Kubernetes supports installation using Helm.
-Ensure that you thoroughly read the Prerequisites and Installation and Deployment documentation before you start your deployment of Splunk Connect for Kubernetes.
+Read the Prerequisites and Installation and Deployment documentation before you start your deployment of Splunk Connect for Kubernetes.

-Make sure you do the following before you install:
+Perform the following steps before you install:

-1. Create a minimum of two Splunk indexes:
+1. Create a minimum of two Splunk platform indexes:
 * One events index, which will handle logs and objects (you may also create two separate indexes for logs and objects).
 * One metrics index.
-If you do not configure these indexes, Kubernetes Connect for Splunk uses the defaults created in your HEC token.
+If you do not configure these indexes, Kubernetes Connect for Splunk uses the defaults created in your HTTP Event Collector (HEC) token.

 2. Create a HEC token if you do not already have one.
-If you are installing the connector on Splunk Cloud, file a ticket with Splunk Customer Service and they will deploy the indexes for your environment and generate your HEC token.
+If you are installing the connector on Splunk Cloud, file a ticket with Splunk Customer Service and they will deploy the indexes for your environment, and generate your HEC token.

 ## Deploy with Helm

 Helm, maintained by the CNCF, allows the Kubernetes administrator to install, upgrade, and manage the applications running in their Kubernetes clusters.
-For more information on how to use and configure Helm Charts, please see the Helm [site](https://helm.sh/) and [repository](https://github.com/kubernetes/helm) for tutorials and product documentation.
-Helm is the only method that Splunk supports for installing Splunk Connect for Kubernetes.
+For more information on how to use and configure Helm Charts,  see the Helm [site](https://helm.sh/) and [repository](https://github.com/kubernetes/helm) for tutorials and product documentation.
+Helm is the only method that the Splunk software supports for installing Splunk Connect for Kubernetes.

 To install and configure defaults with Helm: